Amiga Hombre chipset: Design

-Additional logic has been included to permit some floating point operations to be performed in hardware, a floating point register file is included.
+Additional logic has been included to permit some floating point operations to be performed in hardware; a floating point register file is included.

-The inclusion of a full double precision floating point unit was also under consideration.
+The inclusion of a double precision floating point unit was also under consideration.

 The Display Controller Chip was designed by Tim McDonald, also known as the designer of the AAA Monica chip.
 It is similar in principle to the Denise, Lisa, and Monica chips found on original Amigas.
 In addition, the chipset also supported future official or third-party upgrades through extension for an external PA-RISC processor.